 Exposure to toxins or injury can also cause uveitis.
 In many cases, the cause is unknown.

 Often the inflammation is limited to only part of the uvea.
 The most common form of uveitis involves inflammation of the iris, in the front part of the eye.
 In this case, the condition is called iritis.
 In most cases, it occurs in healthy people.
 The disorder may affect only one eye.
 It is most common in young and middle-aged people.

 Posterior uveitis affects the back part of the eye.
 It involves primarily the choroid.
 This is the layer of blood vessels and connective tissue in the middle layer of the eye.
 This type of uveitis is called choroiditis.
 If the retina is also involved, it is called chorioretinitis.

 Uveitis can affect one or both eyes.
+Symptoms depend on which part of the uvea is inflamed.
 Symptoms may develop rapidly and can include:

 Exams and Tests

 The health care provider will take a complete medical history and do an eye exam.
 Lab tests may be done to rule out infection or a weak immune system.